ttscoff/bunch/integration/cli.md

 The latest version is {% bunchcli version %}.

+> While Bunch 1.4 is in Beta, use the pre-release version of the CLI (for Bunch 1.4+ only): `gem install bunchcli --pre`.
+{:.tip.important}

 Install the Bunch CLI using `gem install bunchcli`.

-While Bunch is in Beta, to install the pre-release version of the CLI (for Bunch 1.4+), use `gem install bunchcli --pre`.

 Run `bunch -h` for usage instructions.